vivipoit/emprego-ja/README.md

 # README

-This was an in-class project while going through the Campus Code dev immersion program.
+This was an in-class project while going through the Campus Code (Saão Paulo) dev immersion program.